 Ingredients:

 - Green onions.
-Adds freshness and color.
+Optional but adds freshness and color.

 If you don’t have leftover rice, simply cook rice as usual.
 Spread the hot, freshly cooked rice onto a sheet pan.
 Place in the fridge until cold and hard, about 30-45 minutes.